 Please click HERE for Advanced Placement Testing Information.

 Trailblazer-n.-1. a person who blazes a trail for others to follow through unsettled country or wilderness; pathfinder.
 2. a pioneer in any field of endeavor

-Mrs. Bolds has received the Dayton High School Trailblazer Award.
+Mrs. Lewis has received the Dayton High School Trailblazer Award.
 This prestigious award is colleague-selected and is based on work ethic, ingenuity, and leadership.
-Congrats, Mrs. Bolds, on a job well done!
+Congrats, Mrs. Lewis, on a job well done!